The Brocket Babies

 If you are a Brocket Baby, a mother of a Brocket Baby, or worked at Brocket Hall at that time we would love to hear from you.
 If you send us your name and date of birth at Brocket Hall we can send you the access passwords for the protected pages.
 If you would prefer to just send us any stories or answer any of the questions on the website then please feel free to contact us.

 There are no fees involved and the site is free of advertisements, we cover all the domain registration, web hosting, and website update costs ourselves.
-There are a few quality gifts for those who like something tangible to mark their place of birth.
+There are a couple of gifts for those who like something tangible to mark their place of birth.

 Please email us at firstname.lastname@example.org to make contact, and let us know if you are content for us to add you to the list of Babies, Mothers, or Staff.

-All new Brocket Babies - Could you please check the accuracy and completeness of your records on the website.
+All recently recorded Brocket Babies - Could you please check the accuracy and completeness of your records on the website.

 If you have lost your logon details please contact us at firstname.lastname@example.org